 On May 31st, 2015, the national weather service documented 225 lightning strikes in Lane County, calling it “a very rare occurrence.”
 We cried out to Him, and He thundered His agreement.
 Since then, God has answered our prayers in many ways, and He proves to be transforming our community.
 Though in light of Colossians 4, we see greater answers ahead.

 TOGETHER SHARING THE GOSPEL | CITYFEST IN 2017 + 2018

 Remember the second way we prayed from Colossians 4?
 A bold proclamation of the Gospel throughout our region.
 The prayers of God’s people have prepared the way & new chapter is coming.
 Local churches are partnering with the Luis Palau Association in CityFest to present the Good News to our community.

 We’ll share the Gospel as we serve in collaborative ways, touching real community needs.
-We’ll share with our friends along the way, and we’ll celebrate with a festival in July of 2018 where the Gospel is presented to all.
+We’ll share with our friends along the way, and we’ll celebrate with a festival in July of 2018 where the Gospel will be presented to all.
 We won’t be the same.

 It’s a door of opportunity for the Church of our valley: to walk in the prayers we’ve prayed; to believe God is giving a new grace of evangelism to all who follow Him; and to see the harvest is ripe.
 Could it be that God had this season in mind that predestined-night at the Prayer Summit in 2014?

 Praise the Lord!
 He is authoring a story for His glory & our collective good.
 Be encouraged to pray, share & do your part – the God who Thunders & the prayers of the together-saints stand behind us & lead us forward.

 *A few excerpts from Jason Hague’s One Hope blog are included in the story above.
 Gotta give credit where it’s due. 🙂